CPAN-Security/security.metacpan.org/docs/cna-faq.md

 Deleted modules reside on [BackPAN](https://www.olafalders.com/2019/02/19/about-the-various-pans/) and are still available for those who are still using them.
 We will still publish security advisories for them.

+### This module is ancient.
+Why are you bothering issuing a CVE?

+Any module on CPAN (or BackPAN) with a vulnerability that is reported to us will get a CVE.

+It is possible (even likely) that very old modules may be used on a production system somewhere.

+CVEs can be used by various tools to identify software, including that old module running on a forgotten system.

 ### Can I subscribe to receive notifications about new vulnerabilities?

 Yes.